ARTICLE I – NAME

 Section 4.
 Membership dues

 Membership dues for the membership categories shall be established by the Executive Committee with concurrence of the Board of Directors.
 Dues are payable July 1 of each year.
-A fee shall be charged for late payment if dues are not paid within two months of the due date.
+Dues will be prorated for new members who join less than a year before July 1.

 Section 5.
 Retirement